 Send home a list of websites that will allow children to sharpen their math skills.
 Here are a few that have been recommended to us:

-Introduce families to your local library.
+Introduce families to your local library (when it is open and safe to do so).
 Many libraries have computers, games, books, and even summer programs that provide hours of entertainment and enhance learning in not only reading, but also math, science, and social studies.
 Make it easy for families by providing the location, summer hours, and a local bus schedule to help with possible transportation needs.